 If you will be lucky, you can buy fresh seafood from local people.
-Most of people living near Selong Belanak is fishermen, so sometimes they will come back from the sea with fresh seafood.
-As well you can have fishing trip with local people.
+Most of the people living near Selong Belanak are fishermen, so sometimes they will come back from the sea with fresh seafood.
+As well you can have a fishing trip with local people.

 The beach will be very crowded during the holiday season.
 If you can, try to visit Selong Belanak beach on weekdays.

 You can find many beach vendors there, rent a cot.